Spirit Island is located on Maligne Lake in Jasper National Park and is known as one of the most photographed places in Canada.

 UNLIMITED TIME AT SPIRIT ISLAND

 If you canoe yourself, it’s really up to you how long you spend there.
-The only person’s schedule you’re on is your own, and
+The only person’s schedule you’re on is your own, and you can usually get some nicer photos because there is typically a quick 1-2 minutes between tourist boats.

 IT’S A SIMILAR PRICE FOR A DAY OF ADVENTURE

 Instead of spending 1 hour and 30 minutes on the entire Lake Cruise tour, you can rent your own boat for a similar price.
 Depending on how many people you have, you can share the cost of a canoe/kayak for the full day, rather than paying for individual tickets for the cruise.
 I would price compare and see what the price difference is!
-(I rented a 2 person canoe from Wild Current Outfitters and it cost us $190 total for 2 full days with the canoe).
+(I rented a 2 person canoe from Wild Current Outfitters and it cost us $190 total for 2 full days with the canoe in 2021).

 Cons of Getting to Spirit Island by Canoe/Kayak: